ISAT Comprehensive Assessment System

 Formative assessment is a process used by teachers that provides actionable feedback to adjust teaching and learning strategies for improving student self-assessment, reflection, and attainment of curricular learning goals.

-The Digital Library is a critical component of the Smarter Balanced system of assessment and is committed to providing formative resources, tools, and professional learning opportunities for educators to tailor instruction based on student needs.
+The Digital Library is a critical component of the Smarter Balanced system of assessment and provides formative instructional resources, tools, and professional learning opportunities for educators.
+The Digital Library Connections Playlists align classroom resources with Interim Assessment Block performance levels, thus tying together all components of the system.

 State Leadership Team and State Network of Educators